Abstract satellite image of earth

 Rolling Five-Year Returns Since Inception7

-The Baird Chautauqua International Growth Equity Fund (CCWIX) provides investors international diversification with faster growth, more profit, and less leverage than the MSCI ACWI ex-U.S. Index.
+The Baird Chautauqua International Growth Equity Fund (CCWIX) has historically provided investors international diversification with faster growth, more profit, and less leverage than the MSCI ACWI ex-U.S. Index.
 The fund has outperformed the index over rolling five-year periods since inception.

 Fund Performance